COVESA/dlt-daemon/README.md

 running instances and how to interface DLT with existing system through provided adaptors.

-The man pages are generated with *pandoc*.
+The man pages are generated with *pandoc*, which also needs *asciidoc* as dependency.

 Build manpages (initally or because something changed) with e.g.
 ```bash